Cadet Pilot Programme at

 • 20 hrs – Multi-engine aircraft

-• International CPL Issue: Students completing training abroad will obtain an Indian CPL licence.
+• International CPL Issue: Students completing training abroad will obtain an Indian CPL License, Academy provides assistance in conversion process.

 • Final Step: Issuance of DGCA Commercial Pilot Licence (CPL)